agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 </code></pre>
 {{< /details >}}

-This is a repeated instance of the [Type](https://github.com/protocolbuffers/protobuf/blob/24de58860f3150ea77e088d0e538d60ab1f85b9d/src/google/protobuf/type.proto#L47) message.
-It describes all of the message types used by the APIs of the managed service.
-It is usually automatically generated.
+---
 ### enums

 _A list of all enum types included in this API service.
 Enums referenced directly or indirectly by the `apis` are automatically included.
 Enums which are not referenced but shall be included should be listed here by name by the configuration author._

-_Example:_
+`enums` is a repeated instance of the [Enum](https://github.com/protocolbuffers/protobuf/blob/24de58860f3150ea77e088d0e538d60ab1f85b9d/src/google/protobuf/type.proto#L145) message.
+It describes all of the enumeration types used by the APIs of the managed service.
+It is usually automatically generated.
+It is not present in the service config of our sample API, but here is an example from the proto comment:

 ```
 enums:
   - name: google.someapi.v1.SomeEnum
 ```

-This is a repeated instance of the [Enum](https://github.com/protocolbuffers/protobuf/blob/24de58860f3150ea77e088d0e538d60ab1f85b9d/src/google/protobuf/type.proto#L145) message.
-It describes all of the enumeration types used by the APIs of the managed service.
-It is usually automatically generated.
+---
 ### documentation

 _Additional API documentation._

+`documentation` is an instance of the [Documentation](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/documentation.proto#L80) message.
+Reviewing the proto, we can see that this can hold much more elaborate documentation than what we see here, which was automatically generated by Google's internal service compiler.

 {{< details "example documentation field" >}}
 <pre><code>  "documentation": {